Mange/rofi-emoji/README.md

 ## License

 This plugin is released under the MIT license.
+See `LICENSE` for more details.

 [emoji-data]: https://github.com/Mange/emoji-data